m-shayan73/kairos/reproducibility/README.md

 Also, change the value of *host* to *None* or the location of the file *.s.PGSQL.5432* depending on if you face the issue described in [environment-settings.md](https://github.com/m-shayan73/kairos/blob/reproduce/DARPA/settings/environment-settings.md).
 In my case, I set it to **None**.

+Moreover, change the filePath / path / raw_dir variables in the preprocessing files (or config file for CADETS E3) to the path of the dataset

 1) Manzoor et al. (Streamspot):